-Control Result Action(s) suggested

-Amplification Readable Recycle-sequence the amplification

-negative sequence for negative to confirm results.

-some but not all

-primers The fact that some of the sequencing

-and - primers did not yield a result indicates

-that the level of PCR product

-contamination in the amp neg is very

-low.

-Extraction Negative

-negative If more DNA extract is available, it is

-preferable to re-amplify the sample.

-the sharp by an entropy is limiting on as

-If the DNA extract is limiting or re- amplification yields the same results,

-then sample results for the affected

-primer set can be interpreted and reported

-if the sequence is different from all

-associated samples, in additional to all

-samples in the case.

-Amplification Negative Recycle-sequence the extraction negative

-negative itegutive to confirm results.

-and X

-\sim If possible, repeat extraction and testing

-Extraction Readable of samples.

-negative sequence for all

-primers Reamplification of the questionable

-extraction negative may be performed to

-ensure that the contamination is indeed

-present.

-N. If no sample is available for retesting, the

-Y results can be interpreted and reported if

-the sequence is different from all

-associated samples, in additional to all

-samples in the case.
+Control Result Action(s) suggested Amplification negative Readable sequence for some but not all primers Recycle-sequence the amplification negative to confirm results.
+The fact that some of the sequencing primers did not yield a result indicates that the level of PCR product contamination in the amp neg is very low.
+Extraction negative Negative If more DNA extract is available, it is preferable to re-amplify the sample.
+If the DNA extract is limiting or reamplification yields the same results, then sample results for the affected primer set can be interpreted and reported in the sequence is different from all associated samples, in additional to all samples in the case.
+Amplification negative and Extraction negative Negative Readable Recycle-sequence the extraction negative to confirm results.
+If possible, repeat extraction and testing of samples.
+The survey of th sequence for all primers Reamplification of the questionable extraction negative may be performed to ensure that the contamination is indeed present.
+If no sample is available for retesting, the results can be interpreted and reported if the sequence is different from all associated samples, in additional to all samples in the case.